Application Information

 • USMLE scores – Step 1 passed at time of application.
 Applicants MUST submit USMLE scores to be considered.

 *ERAS is available to students and graduates of medical schools outside the United States through the ECFMG, which serves as your designated Dean’s office.
-UVA offers J-1 visa sponsorship.
+UVA offers J-1 and H1-B visa sponsorship.

 *Categorical pediatrics interviews will take place on a separate day from your scheduled Child Neurology interview day.
-Categorical candidates must attend both pediatrics and child neurology interview days to be consideredReserved candidates only need to interview with Child Neurology.
+Categorical candidates must attend both pediatrics and child neurology interview days to be considered.

 Categorical Interview Dates: